morganericsson/EDA397/README.md

 # Agile Development Processes - lp4, vt2013

-**NOTE: First exam review is Aug 20 13:00 - 14:00 in Jupiter 400 (where you had your customer meetings.
-This review is mainly intended for those of you that plan to take the re-examination on Aug 29.
-There will be another review in September.
-This information should have been mailed to you last week**
+**The August exam has been graded and results should be in Ladok (or on their way).
+I will announce another review early next week (Sept 23ish).**

 ## Course Description
 Software remains malleable, often illogical, and incomplete forever. *Sequential approaches* to software development, such as the *waterfall model*, assumes that it is possible to take every single variable that could affect a project into account beforehand.
 Considerable effort is spent to identify risks, plan mitigation, and what consequences these may have.
 From a traditional product perspective, this can be compared to creating an assembly line to produce software.